wakywayne/obsidian-hotstrings/README.md

 Here are some useful hotstring examples:

--   `:sig` → Your signature
+-   `SIG~.~{Your signature saying how you are a nice person and proffesional or something}` → Your signature
--   `:date` → Current date
--   `:addr` → Your address
+-   `SUPA~.~{supercalifragilisticexpialidocious}` → Long word that you don't want to have to type
--   `:mail` → Your email address
+-   `MAILAD` → Your email address

 ## Tips

--   Use the quick add plugin to easily add hotstrings to the hotstring file [git-repo](https://github.com/chhoumann/quickadd)
+-   Use the quick add community plugin to easily add hotstrings to the hotstring file [git-repo](https://github.com/chhoumann/quickadd)
 -   Hotstrings are case-sensitive by default
 -   Triggers must be unique
 -   Use the reload command after adding new hotstrings